NaspoDev/Tether/README.md

 ![Tether Banner](https://i.imgur.com/32kVuw7.png)

 ## Overview
-The Tether plugin allows players to leash any mob, and other players.
+Tether is the ultimate leashing solution.
+You can leash any mob or player, and can take full control over leashing across your server with a multitude of configuration options and integrations.

 It supports all default leashing mechanics, has a mob whitelist and blacklist, and integrates with your favourite land management plugins.